Game Plan: Setting Up Your Short-Term Rental for Super Bowl Success

 For televised events like the Super Bowl, you don’t often see groups booking from out of town, so a simple way to identify if your home is set for a disastrous weekend is to do a little research on your guests.
 Pay attention to where they are coming from.
 If they are from the same town where they are booking, it’s likely they’re booking a gathering, regardless of whether you indicated “no parties” in your listing.

 Since the Super Bowl is so widely followed, you can pretty well bet that groups booking for this Sunday are going to be enjoying the game.
-You can ask that they remove their shoes, limit the number of guests, or don’t eat/drink in certain rooms, but ultimately you just have to trust that they’ll respect your home.
+You can ask that they remove their shoes, limit the number of guests, or not eat/drink in certain rooms, but ultimately, you just have to trust that they’ll respect your home.

-Pro Play #2: Hope for the Best, Train for the Worst
+Play No.2: Hope for the Best, Train for the Worst

 Intentional or Expected Acts of Theft and Vandalism

-The difference between break-in and guests who already have entry is defined by a key exclusion in nearly all homeowners’ policies.
-This exclusion is called “Property Entrusted to Others” and in a nutshell, states that ‘theft’ or ‘vandalism’ coverage is excluded IF the property is entrusted to someone else (i.e: you give them the keys).
+The difference between break-ins and guests who already have entry is defined by a key exclusion in nearly all homeowners’ policies.
+This exclusion is called “Property Entrusted to Others” and, in a nutshell, states that ‘theft’ or ‘vandalism’ coverage is excluded IF the property is entrusted to someone else (i.e., you give them the keys).

 The easiest way to understand this is to think about why an insurance company would remove this coverage.
 Imagine letting a relative use your home while you’re away for the weekend.
-They have a few friends over but it gets out of hand and before they know it there’s a full-blown house party at your home.
+They have a few friends over, but it gets out of hand, and before they know it, there’s a full-blown house party at your home.
 With scratches on the hardwood, beer on the carpet, and art and electronics missing, you’re out $20,000 because of their poor choices.
-So you call your agent to report the claim, after all, you have coverage for theft and damages, right?
+So you call your agent to report the claim; after all, you have coverage for theft and damages, right?
 Not so fast, you knowingly gave your relative the keys to your home, thus entrusting the property to them.
-Your insurance carrier’s response? – “Take it up with your relative, they owe you $20,000”
+What is your insurance carrier’s response? – “Take it up with your relative.
+They owe you $20,000.”